 Have a lesson beforehand: Getting in some last minute practice will help you “warm up” and hopefully calm some of those pre-test nerves.
 It will also give you an opportunity to ask your instructor any last minute questions.

-Take your driving instructor with you: The RAC say that it’s a good idea to ask your instructor to sit in on your driving test for reassurance, and so if you do fail, they’ll be able to give you better feedback.
+Take your driving instructor with you: It could be a good idea to ask your instructor to sit in on your driving test for reassurance, and so if you do fail, they’ll be able to give you better feedback.
+If you're worried it might add to the pressure, then don't - but it's not a bad option.

 Practice your manoeuvres: Getting your manoeuvres down will help you feel more confident during one of the more tricky parts of your test, and help you get to grips with your car’s controls.